 Greg O’Malley is Director of the CWH and an Associate Professor of History.
 His research interests include the early modern Atlantic world, slavery, the slave trade, and the American Revolution.
-He is the author of Final Passages: The Intercolonial Slave Trade of British America, 1619-1807 and serves on the executive board of Voyages: The Trans-Atlantic Slave Trade Database.
+He is the author of Final Passages: The Intercolonial Slave Trade of British America, 1619-1807 and serves on the steering committee of Voyages: The Trans-Atlantic Slave Trade Database.

 Marc Matera is an Associate Professor of History.
 His research interests include Modern Britain and the British Empire; Black European Studies; the Black Atlantic; women’s and gender history; and the history of sexuality.
 He is the author of Black London: The Imperial Metropolis and Decolonization in the Twentieth Century and co-author of The Global 1930s.